Silhouette Mirage: Sega Saturn

 Upon release, Silhouette Mirage received positive reviews.
 Edge praised the game as being a "frantic, polished battle" and commented on the novel mechanics of the game, however they ultimately summarized that its major flaw was that it "degenerates into mindless button bashing".
+One reviewer in Famitsu stated that even the player just button mashed, it was still fun.
+Hamamura Tsūshin wrote in the magazine that its only downside was its plain apperance, but that the game was still full of good gameplay ideas.

 Next Generation noted that the release of Silhouette Mirage showcased that Treasure was continuing to innovate within the bounds of an outdated video game genre.
 They called the game a success but also noted that Treasure's "tendency towards too much" and the unbalanced power-ups were substantial shortcomings.

 PlayStation

 Critical opinion on the PlayStation version of the game was more divided.
 The PlayStation release received average reviews according to the review aggregation website Metacritic.
 German magazine Mega Fun reviewed the Japanese version of the game, saying the action is slow and battles are not fun.
 They also cited the graphics engine as being very poor.

 Greg Orlando reviewed the game for Next Generation, and stated that "Befuddled baseball player Richie Ashburn once quipped, 'I don't know what it is, but I know I've never seen it before.'
 He might as well have said it while jamming away on the eminently quirky and playable Silhouette Mirage."
 IGN praised "revolutionary new play mechanics and an insane amount of depth" and said that "it does push the 2D power of the PS to the max".

 GameSpots review focused on the differences between the Saturn and PlayStation releases, mentioning the "inflated weapon cost" and the mechanic involving draining enemies' spirits, which they stated is "the biggest flaw in the game".
 They went as far as to recommend importing the original Saturn release because "a perfectly fun game is now an unrewarding chore overwrought with tedium".
 A reviewer in Gamers' Republic was critical of the new voice Shyna, in the American version, saying the original voice was much more expressive.
 In contrast, another reviewer in Gamers' Republic praised the North American version, specifically the translation of Working Designs, saying it is "amazingly religious" compared to the Sega Saturn version.
 Joypad was also highly negative about this version of the game.